The High Rate of Speed and Minimal Protection on a Motorcycle Crash Creates Serious Injuries

 Motorcycle accidents can be some of the most serious injury cases.
 A speeding car impacting a motorcycle can cause life-altering damage including traumatic brain injuries, paralysis, or death.
 Unfortunately, damages, medical bills, and expenses can be higher than for a person who sustained injury while in a car.
 Additionally, a common problem is that a driver does not have enough insurance to pay for the injuries they caused.
 It is important to have an attorney who is familiar with types of recovery for injuries sustained as a result of a motorcycle accident so you can have the maximum methods of recovery.
 Members of Goodnow|McKay are experienced with these claims and are here to help.
 We are committed to helping our clients recover fair compensation.
 We are often able to negotiate reasonable settlements with the responsible insurance companies, but we are willing to fight for our clients through trial if necessary.

-Common Types of Claims:
+Common Types of Legal Claims for Motorcycle Accidents

 Claims involving a motor vehicle generally have two components: the first is to pay for any injuries sustained in the accident and the second is to pay for any property damage suffered in the crash.
 Liability, uninsured and underinsured motorist coverage, medical payments coverage, and personal injury protection are all types of coverage that are meant to help with injuries and injury-related medical treatment.